 ABOUT THE BAND

 Having released their revered “Passed and Presence” LP in 2015 after reforming in 2012, Time Spent Driving’s been quietly whittling away on songs for the follow-up.
 Intending to finish a full-length, the uncertainty of the COVID crisis bottlenecked the plan.
-They decided to release the album in two parts that will ultimately culminate in an LP.
-The first installment, “Estrangers Vol. 1” is due out as an EP in Summer 2020 on Cardigan Records.
-Each of the five songs manages to offer up a different side of the band, with what may be the most honest, succinct, and powerful set of songs they’ve ever released.
-From the short and abrasive opener “Trust No. 1”, to the calmly-wound tension of “Not Just Ink”, to the dark, brutal dissonance in “Wake Up and Smell the Daisies”—every turn rings with a sense of maturity, poise, and grace.
-When the timing is right, they’ll finish the additional material in the studio, which will culminate in a Vol. 2 EP, making for a proper full-length.
+They decided to quietly and temporarily release half of the album in the summer of 2020 to tie listeners over until it was complete.
+While finishing up the remaining songs in the studio, they signed with Negative Progression Records to release the full LP, which will be released on vinyl.
+Each of the ten songs manages to offer up a different side of the band, with what may be the most honest, succinct, and powerful set of songs they’ve ever released.
+From the short and abrasive opener “Trust No One”, to the calmly-wound tension of “Not Just Ink”, to the dark, brutal dissonance in “Wake Up and Smell the Daisies”—every turn rings with a sense of maturity, poise, and grace.

 So how’d they get here?
 Long before “emo” was a dirty word associated with Hot Topic, painted faces, and skinny jeans, Time Spent Driving was playing their own brand of emotive indie rock.
 Formed in 1999, and spawned from their roots in the San Francisco Bay Area’s punk scene, their sound has always boasted familiar elements of the time period.
 But they cut their own path, never quite fitting in with the droves of bands in the genre—something that’s aged well in the test of time.

-In 2000 they released a 6-song debut EP entitled “Walls Between Us”, followed by their phenomenal full length “Just Enough Bright” in 2002, which was produced by J Robbins.
+In 2000, they released a 6-song debut EP entitled “Walls Between Us”, followed by their phenomenal full-length “Just Enough Bright” in 2002, produced by J Robbins.
 Playing over 150 shows, the band toured both the US and Europe to the tune of a loyal following.
-Their music has been released and distributed on Sessions Records, Doghouse, Deep Elm, Rise Records, Lorelei Records.
-They’ve also been featured nationally on several MTV shows, as well as the Xbox video games “Amp’d Snowboarding,” “Transworld Surf,” and more.
+Their music has been released and distributed on Sessions, Doghouse, Deep Elm, Rise Records, Cardigan, and Lorelei Records.
+They’ve also been featured nationally on several MTV shows and the Xbox video games “Amp’d Snowboarding,” “Transworld Surf,” and more.